spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

 ## Instructions

+Follow these steps to install Palette Edge with Trusted Boot on your Edge Host.

 ### Enroll Secure Boot Keys into Edge Device

 The following steps are written for the Intel NUC 13 Pro device.
 If you are using a different device, the exact sequence